Mizuken1/javascript-practice/README.md

-these are projects i am doing to practice my javascript skills along with HTMl and CSS
+These are projects i am doing to practice my javascript skills along with HTML& CSS